 Negative Grand National Pointers…………………

-Horses aged 13 or older don’t have a great Grand National winning record
+- Horses aged 13 or older don’t have a great Grand National winning record – you have to go back to 1923!

-Runners that had hard races at the Cheltenham Festival, run the previous month, don’t fare well.
-Although Tiger Roll kicked this trend into touch last year.
+- Runners that had hard races at the Cheltenham Festival, run the previous month, don’t fare well, although Tiger Roll kicked this trend into touch again last year.

 Weight Watchers: Some recent winners have carried 11st (or more) to victory, but looking back at recent trends make this weight your cut-off point.
-If you look back over the winners we’ve only seen the mighty Red Rum (1974 & 1977) and Many Clouds (2015) carry 11-8 or more – 22 of the last 28 winners carried 10-12 or less!
-Tiger Roll won with 10st 13lbs in 2019.
+If you look back over the winners we’ve only seen the mighty Red Rum (1974 & 1977) and Many Clouds (2015) carry 11-8 or more – 22 of the last 29 winners carried 10-12 or less!
+Tiger Roll won with 10st 13lbs in 2019, but defied the weight stat to win with 11st 5lbs in 2019.

 Staying Power: Stamina is an absolute must when scanning down the entries.
 Year-after-year there are always plenty of hype horses that are certainly talented, but the big question surrounding their chance is will they stay the grueling 4m 1/4f trip?
 You have to trawl back to 1970 and a horse called Gay Trip to find the last victor that won the Grand National having not previously won over at least 3 miles.

 Age Concern: Experience is a vital attribute when looking back at past Grand National winners with horses aged 9 years-old or OLDER certainly the ones to focus on.
 You have to go back to 1940 (Bogskar) to find the last 7 year-old to grab the Merseyside marathon!
-So, don’t be too put off if your fancy is in their twilight years – but not a teenager, while avoid horses aged 7 or 8!
-23 of the last 28 winners were aged 9 or older!
-But it is worth pointing out three of the last four winners were 8 year-olds, suggesting there might be a bit of a turning point in this age stat.
+So, don’t be too put off if your fancy is in their twilight years – but not a teenager – 24 of the last 29 winners were aged 9 or older, but it is worth pointing out three of the last five winners were 8 year-olds, suggesting there might be a bit of a turning point in this age stat.

 Luck Of The Irish: Our friends from the across the Irish Sea have raided these shores to win the Aintree Grand National many times in recent years, so certainly take a second glance at any of their runners.
-5 of the last 14 winners came from Irish-based stables, including 2 of the last three.
+6 of the last 15 winners came from Irish-based stables, including 3 of the last four.

 Who’s Your Favourite: The betting on the Grand National always picks up pace in the weeks building up to the big day, but on the Saturday itself, when the once-a-year punters hit the high streets, this is when the betting market really kicks into gear.
-It’s also worth noting that the weights for the Grand National are issued well in advance (normally in February each year), so with some horses often running well after they’ve been given their allocated weight and before the race then this can also impact the ante post Grand National betting.
-5 of the last 27 runnings have been won by the favourite (19%), while 15 of the last 28 (54%) market leaders were placed (top 4 finish)!
+It’s also worth noting that the weights for the Grand National are issued well in advance (February each year), so with some horses often running well after they’ve been given their allocated weight and before the race then this can also impact the ante post Grand National betting.
+6 of the last 28 runnings have been won by the favourite (21%), while 16 of the last 29 (55%) market leaders were placed (top 4 finish)!

 Market Toppers: We’ve already talked about the actual favourite, but this Grand National trend can be taken a bit further when you actually drill down into recent runnings.
 In fact, most winners in recent years started in the first eight of the Grand National betting market – indicating that despite the Venetia Williams-trained, Mon Mome, popping-up at 100/1 in 2009, that punters generally tend to get this race right.
-9 of the last 16 winners came from the top 8 in the betting market!
+10 of the last 17 winners came from the top 8 in the betting market – backed up in 2018 with Tiger Roll winning at 10/1 (joint second favourite), plus again in 2019 with Tiger Roll winning as the 4/1 favourite.

 Recent Grand National Winners